tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 exploited to reveal the encrypted premaster secret.

-As for non-ephemeral elliptic curve DH cipher suites, forgoing forward secrecy not only allows retroactive decryption in the event of key compromise, but may also enable a broad category of attacks, where the attacker exploits key reuse to repeatedly query a cryptographic secret.
+As for non-ephemeral elliptic curve DH cipher suites, forgoing forward secrecy not only allows retroactive decryption in the event of key compromise but may also enable a broad category of attacks where the attacker exploits key reuse to repeatedly query a cryptographic secret.

 This category includes, but is not necessarily limited to, the following
 examples:

-1. Invalid curve attacks, where the attacker exploits key reuse to repeatedly query, and eventually learn, the key itself.
+1. Invalid curve attacks, where the attacker exploits key reuse to repeatedly query and eventually learn the key itself.
 These attacks have been shown to be practical against real-world TLS implementations {{ICA}}.

-2. Side channel attacks, where the attacker exploits key reuse and an additional side channel, to learn a cryptographic secret.
+2. Side channel attacks, where the attacker exploits key reuse and an additional side channel to learn a cryptographic secret.
 As one example of such attacks, refer to {{MAY4}}.

 3. Fault attacks, where the attacker exploits key reuse and incorrect